This information is intended for use by health professionals

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme at:www.mhra.gov.uk/yellowcard.
-Or search for MHRA Yellow Cars in the Google Play or Apple App Store.
+Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme at:www.mhra.gov.uk/yellowcard, or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Overdosage with flecainide is a potentially life-threatening medical emergency.
 Increased drug susceptibility and plasma levels exceeding therapeutic levels may also result from drug interaction (see section 4.5).
 No specific antidote is known.
 There is no known way to rapidly remove flecainide from the system.
 Neither dialysis nor haemoperfusion is effective.